AC-Panda/b3d-debug/README.md

 - Make sure to look at **`blender_debug_output.txt`**, not **`blender_system_info.txt`** to prevent wasting time.

   The output file contains the crash logs while the other file contains other information that is unrelated to crashes.

+# Note

+Blender may **not** crash while you are running crash logs, as some exceptions alerts have been relatively disabled.